sestelo/bingo/README.md

 # bingo
 Generate bingo cards.

-Currently has built-in rectangular of 9x3 and 90 balls.
+Currently it has built-in rectangular cards of 9x3 cells and 90 balls.

 ## Installation